-At the second stage applicants shall be interviewed.
-In the course of the interview, the applicants shall be interviewed on the questions that will demonstrate their mathematical culture, the level of their proficiency and operational fluency in the respective material, the ability to think logically, as well as to understand new concepts and refer to them.
-The applicants have the right to select as little as four (4) topics from Section 2.1, within which they will be interviewed.
+The second stage of the admissions test is an interview.
+In the course of the interview, the applicant shall be interviewed on the questions that will demonstrate their mathematical culture, the level of their proficiency and operational fluency in the respective material, the ability to think logically, as well as to understand new concepts and refer to them.
+The applicant has the right to select as little as four (4) topics from Section 2.1, within which they will be interviewed.